 Negotiating salary, especially when it’s your first job offer, can be daunting and even nerve-racking.
 Yet most companies expect you to negotiate; if you don’t, you might leave money on the table.
 Don’t know how to negotiate salary?
 We’ll show you how, from where to find salary information to what to say in a conversation with a recruiter.
 This guide will cover:

 - Figuring Out What Salary You Deserve

-- When to Negotiate Salary
+- When (and When Not) to Negotiate Salary

-- How Much to Negotiate Your Salary
+- How to Negotiate Salary (Examples)

 - How to Negotiate a Salary Offer: The Bottom Line